jamestang23/YingTang/content/authors/JiayuWeng/_index.md

 ---

 翁佳钰 is an undergraduate at Beijing Normal University, majoring in Systems Science and Engineering.
-Her research interests include complex systems, machine learning, network science.&#x20;
+Her research interests include complex systems, machine learning, network science.